-2 Our work includes putting in place new housing, bringing empty properties back to life and providing all our residents with the opportunity to live safe independent lives in purpose built accommodation.
+- 1. Skills our work includes putting in place an employment pathway supporting people to develop their skills in line with the needs of local employers. - 2.
+Housing our work includes putting in place new housing, bringing empty properties back to life and providing all our residents with the opportunity to live safe independent lives in purpose built accommodation.

-3 Transport Our work includes putting in place active travel routes and also creating a sustainable, accessible transport system for all by investing in public transport as part of the Cardiff Capital Region City Deal as well as considering the infrastructure requirements for electric vehicles.
+- 3. Transport our work includes putting in place active travel routes and also creating a sustainable, accessible transport system for all by investing in public transport as part of the Cardiff Capital Region City Deal as well as considering the infrastructure requirements for electric vehicles. - 4.
+Planning our work includes how planning can be used to create the right places, communities and infrastructure for future generations.
+Making Wi-Fi available in Town Centres will help support high street business - 5.
+Adverse childhood experiences (ACEs) our work includes helping children and young people and their families to cope with the difficulties they face including through our Resilient Families Service and providing work opportunities for young people leaving care. - 6.
+Better Ways to keep people well our work includes helping to increase the resilience of young people through the Arts and encouraging volunteering as ways to keep well.

-Planning

-Our work includes how planning can be used to create the right places, communities and infrastructure for future generations.
-Making Wi-Fi available in Town Centres will help support high street business.

-5 Adverse childhood experiences (ACEs) Our work includes helping children and young people and their families to cope with the difficulties they face including through our Resilient Families Service, and providing work opportunities for young people leaving care.

-Better Ways to keep people well

-Our work includes helping to increase the resilience of young people through the Arts and encouraging volunteering as ways to keep well.